2022 TN HONEY FESTIVAL APPLICATIONS

-This application is for beekeepers, local artists, non-profits, and food vendors only.
+These applications are for beekeepers, farmers, featured speakers, local artists, non-profits, food vendors only.
 The Tennessee Honey Festival is devoted to maintaining a creatively driven vendor marketplace.
 Therefore, we limit the number of promotional spaces at the event.
-Local businesses can be a part of the Tennessee Honey Festival through sponsorship of the event.
-Please contact Jack@goodneighborfestivals.com for more information on sponsorship opportunities with Tennessee Honey Festival and other Good Neighbor Festivals events. *Acting in its sole discretion, Good Neighbor Festivals and the Tennessee Honey Festival reserve the right to reject any application for any reason.
+Local businesses can get involved and be a part of the Tennessee Honey Festival through sponsorship of the event.
+Please contact our event coordinator via email at: firstname.lastname@example.org for more information regarding sponsorship opportunities with the Tennessee Honey Festival. *Acting in its sole discretion, the Tennessee Honey Festival reserves the right to reject any application for any reason.

 Artist categories are used by The Tennessee Honey Festival as a tool to ensure vendor diversity at the event.
 Please find descriptions of media categories below:

 Candles: Personally concocted scent profiles and hand-poured candles and wax melts

 Ceramics: All original clay and porcelain work other than jewelry is accepted in this category.
 No machine-made or mass produced work is permitted.

 Clothing: Hand-sewn articles of clothing by you.

 Digital Art: This category includes any original work for which the original image, or the manipulation of other source material, was executed by the artist using a computer.
 Traditional photographs taken through a digital media should apply in the photography category.